Harshita1303/Python/06-Day6-Variables-and-Data-Types/.tutorial/Tutorial.md

 ## 4. Sequenced data: list, tuple

-**list:**  A list is an ordered collection of data with elements separated by a comma and enclosed within square brackets.
+**list - []:**  A list is an ordered collection of data with elements separated by a comma and enclosed within square brackets.
 Lists are mutable and can be modified after creation.

 **Example:**